mattudakis/ArduinoLEDClock/README.md

 - Load this sketch onto the Arduino, this will set the time on the RTC.
 - Re-comment out the above code in the sketch and reload to the Arduino.
 This is important otherwise the time will reset every power cycle.
-- The time/ date can be changed remotley in the future via Bluetooth, using these [guides](#bluetooth-guide-to-follow)
+- The time/ date can be changed remotley in the future via Bluetooth, using these [guides](#Setting-the-time,-date-and-birthdays-via-Bluetooth-app)

 &nbsp;

+**Clearing the EPROM memory**

+The arduino can store birthdates in its "eprom" memory, to allow this to work the first time make sure the line `EEPROM.write(0, 0);` is uncommented this will clear the eprom memory to allow birthdays to be stored.
+After loading the sketch for the first time, re-comment this line and re-load the sketch.

+&nbsp;

 **Altering the dates for birthdays in the clock sketch**

 - The clock will light up a 'Happy Birthday' message on set dates.
+- You can set these dates via Bluetooth [see here](#Setting-the-time,-date-and-birthdays-via-Bluetooth-app)
-- To set the dates edit the following code in the [clock sketch.](Arduino_sketches/WordClock_Main/WordClock_Main.ino)
+- To set the dates directly in the sketch edit the following code in the [clock sketch.](Arduino_sketches/WordClock_Main/WordClock_Main.ino)

 https://github.com/mattudakis/ArduinoLEDClock/blob/18c88e38bfa34af2228499db180e15df1c73b24a/Arduino_sketches/WordClock_Main/WordClock_Main.ino#L237-L243

-- Change the month and day value and add additional dates with an additional or `||` statement.
+- Change the day and month value in the `addManualBday()` function, you can copy and paste this line of code to add additional birthdates.
-- If you'd prefer not to have a Birthday message show, this section of code can be commented out.
+- after loading this onto the arduino, make sure to comment this line out and reload the sketch to prevent it writting a new birthday after each power cycle.

 &nbsp;